JazZyzJ/Leaf_Recognition/README.md

 # Leaf Classification Project

-Baseline PyTorch pipeline for the Kaggle "Classification of Leaves" competition.
-The repository provides data loading, K-fold training, and inference utilities following the coursework requirements.
+PyTorch pipeline for the Kaggle "Classification of Leaves" competition.
+The repository provides data loading, K-fold training, inference/ensembling utilities, and the report source used for the coursework.

 ## Environment